ryanraposo/codeui/README.md

 ## Interface

-Browse the elements of VS Code's interface and adjust your color settings in realtime
+Browse the elements of VS Code's interface and adjust your color settings in realtime.

 ![Screenshot](./resources/readme/picker-dual.png)

 ## Colors

 Use the built-in color picker, enter custom values, or choose from over 2k preset colors.
-Store your favorites via ```codeui.favoriteColors```
+Store your favorites via ```codeui.favoriteColors```.

 ## Customization

 Customize colors by theme and workspace.
 Darken, lighten, copy & paste values across items.
-Use Standard or Palette view to sort by element groups or target specific colors wherever they appear
+Use Standard or Palette view to sort by element groups, or target specific colors wherever they appear.

 *Note: by default, customizations are applied to all workspaces and target the current theme.*